Stop spamming the em dash everywhere

 Typing the em dash feels like showing off a trick.
 And that requires practice — after all, there’s no dedicated em dash key.
 You have to study the shortcut or create a text replacement rule.
 It takes skill to pull off naturally.

-And the best thing?
+And the best part?
 You can’t really go wrong with it.
 Sure, there are some rules of good taste.
 But if you find the balance, you can get away with the lack of punctuation variety.

 So why not put the em dash everywhere?

-Each punctuation mark conveys a certain meaning.
-When used properly, it helps to understand the idea and feel the way the writer intended.
-But if they spam em dashes everywhere, that meaning is lost.
-The text becomes hard to read.
 For example: the period ends a sentence.
-It tells you to take a breath before you move on to the next thought.
-But in the sea of em dashes — that are way easier to spot than a period — does that still hold true?
+It tells you to take a breath before you moving on to the next thought.
+But in the sea of em dashes — which are much easier to spot than a period — does that still hold true?

 Tips to follow